-You can modify the TE.CFG file on your JANUS device to remap a JANUS key or a two-key sequence.
+You can modify the VT/ANSI configuration file (TE.CFG for UDP Plus or TEDC.CFG for Telnet) on your JANUS device to remap a JANUS key or a twokey sequence.
 When you remap JANUS keys, you are changing the function of the keys on your JANUS device.
-You may need to remap keys if your terminal emulation program requires users to press a key that is not on a standard 101-key keyboard.
+You may need to remap keys if your terminal emulation program requires users to press a key that is not on a standard 101key keyboard.
 You can also create a macro and remap a key or two-key sequence to run the macro.
+See Appendix A for configuration file listings.

 You can remap any JANUS key or two-key sequence that performs an action specific to a PC or that does not perform any JANUS action.
-For example, you can remap A because it performs the PC action of typing a lowercase letter A. You can also remap A because it does not perform any JANUS action.
+For example, you can remap $\bigcirc$ because it performs the PC action of typing a lowercase letter A. You can also remap $\bigcirc$ $\bigcirc$ $\bigcirc$ $\bigcirc$ because it does not perform any JANUS action.